Rules governing Jahn-Teller order in Prussian blue analogues: Results and Discussion

-Anisotropic strain models are often used to rationalise CJT effects in many conventional oxide perovskites,\cite{Halperin_1971,Gehring_1975} and so we sought to establish the simplest such model that could explain this miscibility gap in PBAs.
+Anisotropic strain models are often used to rationalise CJT effects in many conventional oxide perovskites,\cite{Halperin_1971,Gehring_1975} and so we sought to establish the simplest such model that could explain both the miscibility gap and compositional strain in this first PBA family.
+Rather than attempting a full atomistic description (which might not be transferable), our focus is on coarse graining to capture the phenomenology of cooperative JT order.
 The model we developed was based on deformations of rectangular windows of the PBA framework as a function of the number and (relative) orientation of long JT-active bonds.
-For each window, there are four possible scenarios [Fig.~\ref{fig1}(b)], and simple geometric considerations allow assignment of strain energies as integral multiples of a common energy scale $J$ (see SI).
-We used this simplified strain model as the basis of a series of Monte Carlo (MC) simulations in which Cu/Mn sites were allocated randomly and JT-orientations were treated as free variables.
+For each window, there are four possible scenarios [Fig.~\ref{fig1}(b)], and simple geometric considerations give strain energies as integral multiples of a single characteristic strain-energy scale, $J$.
+Direct first-principles validation of this energy scale is impractical because of the size and configurational complexity of JT-dilute PBA supercells, but the elastic moduli suggest $J\sim5$\,kJ\,mol$^{-1}$ (see SI 3.1).\cite{Felix_2018} We used this simplified strain model as the basis of a series of Monte Carlo (MC) simulations in which Cu/Mn sites were allocated randomly and JT-orientations were treated as free variables.
 For compositions $x\gtrsim0.4$ the model exhibited a phase transition to a CJT-ordered ground state at low effective temperatures [Fig.~\ref{fig2}(c)].
-The ground-state energies varied symmetrically with composition; we interpreted these energies as a measure both of the enthalpic cost of solid-solution formation and of the residual strain arising from elastic mismatch between short- and long-range CJT effects within the mixed-composition phase.
-The phase-segregation behaviour of Mn$_{1-x}$Cu$_x$[Pt(CN)$_6$] could then be rationalised if $J\sim5$\,kJ\,mol$^{-1}$, whereby the available thermal energy during synthesis would allow access only to a JT-dilute undistorted phase, a JT-rich long-range-ordered phase, or mixtures thereof.
-It is difficult to validate this energy scale directly using \emph{e.g.}\ DFT calculations by virtue of the size and complexity of JT-dilute PBA configurations, but we note that it is consistent with expectation from the elastic moduli of PBAs (see SI for further discussion).\cite{Felix_2018} Some variation in the magnitude of $J$ will occur amongst different PBA systems, in turn broadening or narrowing the miscibility gap accordingly.
-Finally, we note that the composition--strain relationship observed experimentally is captured qualitatively by the MC model [Fig.~\ref{fig2}(c)].
+The ground-state energies varied symmetrically with composition; these energies measure both the enthalpic cost of solid-solution formation and the residual strain arising from elastic mismatch between short- and long-range CJT effects within the mixed-composition phase.
+The miscibility gap in Mn$_{1-x}$Cu$_x$[Pt(CN)$_6$] emerges because the available thermal energy during synthesis is insufficient to access the high-energy intermediate compositions.
+Likewise the experimentally-observed composition--strain relationship is captured naturally by this MC model [Fig.~\ref{fig2}(c)].
+An advantage of the model being so simple is that it generalises.
+Across different PBA families, variations in the corresponding elastic tensors will change $J$, broadening or narrowing the miscibility gap without altering the qualitative phase behaviour.
+Indeed this same microscopic picture helps rationalise the nonequilibrium transformation pathways of K$_x$Mn[Fe(CN)$_6$] cathodes, where electrochemical cycling changes the fraction of JT-active Mn$^{3+}$ centres.\cite{Cattermull_2026}